-Stem cell therapy, also known as regenerative medicine, is currently one of the most intensively researched fields.
-Its application promises solutions that can overcome some diseases that have been considered incurable, and therefore receive more and more attention.
+The link between cells and regeneration is currently one of the most intensively researched fields.
+Understanding it promises solutions that can overcome some diseases that have been considered incurable, and therefore receive more and more attention.

-Most stem cell therapies used today use stem cells proliferated outside the body (exogenously formed stem cells) e.g. for diseases associated with chronic inflammation.
+Most therapies today that utilize the regenerative capacity of stem cells apply exogenously formed stem cells (taken from blood and grown outside of the body) e.g. for diseases associated with chronic inflammation.
 The exogenous methods are expensive and cannot be considered completely safe, because keeping the cells in a culture outside of the body holds the potential of stem cell mutations, and ingested in the body, unwanted immune responses, or differentiation (different as planned) may occur.

 Another trend is to increase the body's ability to regenerate by stimulating and mobilizing (endogenously formed) stem cells within the body without having to isolate and maintain the stem cells under laboratory conditions, making it safer to use.